Open for Enrollment Soon

 What is Involved?

 This study is testing a new medicine called ultevursen.
-It is being studied to help people who have a vision disease called retinitis pigmentosa.
-This disease is caused by a specific genetic change called a USH2A exon 13 mutation.
-Researchers want to see if ultevursen can help slow down or improve vision loss in people with this condition.
+It is designed to help people who have a vision disease called retinitis pigmentosa caused by a specific genetic change called a USH2A exon 13 mutation.
+Researchers want to learn if this medicine is safe and if it can help slow down or improve vision loss.

 Study Details